AidanHibbard/writing-project/docs/outline.md

 ---
 title: Outline
 ---
-# Introduction
+# Historical Outline
-- What is Right to Repair?
+## What is Right to Repair?
  - Proposed legislation allowing consumers to fix, and modify their own property.
  - Roughly only 20 states have bills codifying individuals right to repair
  - In 2001 the Motor Vehicles Right to Repair act was killed by the auto makers coalition
  - 2008 Supreme Court requires cell carriers to unlock devices on consumer request (i.e. Verizon to AT&T)
  - In 2012 Automotive Right to Repair bill passes in Massachusetts
  - 2014 South Dakota passes first Electronic Right to Repair bill
  - 2019 - Current more than 20 states openly considering right to repair bill
  - Many public figures support right to repair
  - Organizations lobby for the right to repair legislation like iFixit, an organization dedicated to creating resources to repair "unrepairable" devices.
-# Thesis
+## Thesis
 - Right to Repair should be ingrained into our legal system, regardless of safety or intellectual property claims.
-# Body
+## Body
 - Greener - Less waste, longer device retention
    - Repair individual pieces, no product swapping
    - No planned obsolescence for products